 The Florida Medical Association opposes any alternative licensure pathway that does not meet the requirements of a rigorous ACGME approved training program; and further will educate legislators about the importance and relevance of an ACGME approved training program designed to achieve the highest patient quality and safety standards.
-(Res 05-34; HOD 2005) (Reaffirmed HOD 2013)
+(Res 05-34; HOD 2005) (Reaffirmed HOD 2013) (Reaffirmed HOD 2023)

-P 140.012 PHYSICIAN OPPORTUNITIES FOR PROFESSIONAL RETRAINING

-The Florida Medical Association encourages the collaboration of Florida's medical schools to assure access to regional programs to provide enhanced educational opportunities in Florida for physicians identified by the Florida Board of Medicine in need of retraining in defined aspects of medical practice.
+P 140.012 PHYSICIAN OPPORTUNITIES FOR PROFESSIONAL RETRAINING the Florida Board of Medicine in need of retraining in defined aspects of medical practice.
 (Res 05-1, HOD 2005) (Reaffirmed HOD 2014) (Reaffirmed HOD 2022)